rmtew/sorrows-mudlib/doc/design/00001 - Commands, items and parsing.rst

 One of the entries in the future work of the last milestone, was to look at moving success messages from a given command into the parser to be handled generally.
 To do this while making a composite success messages, would probably be worthwhile.
 Otherwise, each command is going to have to add a lot of boilerplate and custom handling.

+In order for the parser to be able to display success or failure messages, depending on how the syntax handler is able to work on the matched objects,

+This means the syntax handler that the parser calls needs to give it suitable feedback such that the parser can display success or failure, and the reasons why.
+The pl

 Use Case
 ^^^^^^^^